uOttawaDrone/drone-fall-2019/docs/build_log_191122.md

    ## Incidents

    * LED indicator short circuited and caused a puff of smoke
-   * Input for controller snapped off during installation
+   * Input for controller snapped off during installation (the rest of the build is fine)

    ## Next Steps